Guntur Municipal Corporation

-Guntur Municipal Corporation is the civic body that governs the Guntur City in the Indian state of Andhra Pradesh.
+Guntur Municipal Corporation is the civic body that governs the Guntur city in the Indian state of Andhra Pradesh.
 It is one of the oldest municipalities and the third largest municipal corporation in the state.

 History

 Guntur municipality was constituted in the year 1866 and the first elected body was formed in 1881.
 The municipality was upgraded to II-Grade in 1891, I-Grade in 1917, Special Grade in 1952 and then to Selection Grade in 1960.
-In 1994, the Municipal Corporation was formed.
+In 1994, Guntur municipality is upgraded to Guntur Municipal Corporation was formed.